How to Merge PowerPoint Files into a Single File

+PowerPoint presentations are commonplace for many lines of work and often times there’s a need to combine slides and files.
 If you need to use slides from two or more PowerPoint presentations for your school assignment or an office presentation, there are several ways to go about it.
 You can insert individual slides, import whole presentations, or simply merge two presentations.
-Let us take a closer look at how to merge PowerPoint files.

 Reusing slides is the easiest way to include slides from one presentation into another presentation.
 With this method, you can control what slides you are adding and choose where to insert them.
 Here is how the reuse slides method works.

 - Launch PowerPoint on your computer then open the document to which you want to add slides.